Premier Education

 1. Wear protective clothing

-Dress children in clothes that provide sun protection and reduce sun exposure.
+Dress children in clothes that provide sun protection and reduce exposed areas.

-A wide-brimmed hat will shade the face, ears and neck.
-Loose-fitting, light-coloured clothing such as a long-sleeved top or trousers made from close-weave fabrics will limit the amount of exposed skin.
+Wide-brimmed sun hats will shade the face, ears and neck.
+Loose-fitting, light-coloured clothing such as a long-sleeved top, long skirts or oversized t-shirts made from close-weave fabrics will limit the amount of exposed skin.
 Cotton clothing will keep children cooler and more comfortable than synthetics.

 Ranges of special sun-protective clothing are also available for children.